 A plant-based version of Brazil’s famous national dish, feijoada, vegan Brazilian black bean stew is abundant with nourishing ingredients.
-A beautiful bowl of black beans, sweet potatoes, and peppers served over rice, it’s a dish that will warm you up on a chilly night.
+A beautiful bowl of black beans, sweet potatoes, and peppers served over rice, it’s a classic black bean stew recipe that will warm you up on a chilly night.

 In its original form, feijoada is far from vegan or vegetarian.
 The word comes from feijão, which is Portuguese (Brazil’s main language) for beans.
 It’s loaded with things we vegans don’t eat, so I don’t even want to link to the original recipe!
 If you’re curious, you can look it up!